-See the true beauty of Mykonos on a full day cruise of the island’s south coast.
-This cruise includes ouzo, wine and water and lunch at a taverna.
-You’ll see all the of lovely beaches of Mykonos right from the sea.
+See the true beauty of Mykonos on a full-day cruise of the island’s south coast.
+This cruise includes an on-board buffet of Greek cuisine and drinks.
+You’ll see some lovely beaches of Mykonos right from the sea.
 So, party goers and windsurfers, make sure you pay attention if you want to find the best ones!

 4. A day trip to Paros island